Strategic Plan 2009 - 2014

 b.
 Inspect 8,000 feet of sewer pipe annually via our sewer

-7. Connected to the City of Detroit water system in 1963
+7. Bloomfield Township connected to the City of Detroit water

-to improve water quality and system reliability.
-Since then,
+system in 1963 to improve water quality and system reliability.

-9. Partnered with the Oakland County Drain Commissioner’s
+8. Bloomfield Township partnered with the Oakland County Drain

-Office, City of Birmingham and the City of Bloomfield Hills
+Commissioner’s Office, City of Birmingham and the City of Bloomfield

-Basin in 1997 to abate pollution from entering into our
+Basin in 1997 to abate pollution from entering into local waterways.

 a.
 67 miles of safety path

 b.
-237 miles of road, public roads make up 213 miles and
+237 miles of road; public roads make up 213 miles and private

 c.
-257 of vehicles in our fleet, estimated value is
+257 vehicles in our fleet; estimated value is approximately $14

 d.
 300 miles of water main and 220 miles of sanitary sewer